functional-art/functional-art.github.com/2014/cfp.md

 ### Submission

-Submissions will be via EasyChair; link will appear here soon.
+Submissions are via EasyChair - [here](https://www.easychair.org/conferences/?conf=farm-2014).

 All papers and demo abstracts must be in portable document format (PDF), using the [ACM SIGPLAN style